-The Manager is chief agent of company at Central Station and oversees the Company’s activities in the Congo.
+The Manager is a chief agent of the company at Central Station and oversees the company’s activities in the Congo.
 The character of the Manager is based on a real person, Camille Delcommune.
 The Manager is average in appearance and possesses a strange capacity to cause uneasiness in people around him.
 Marlow successfully judges him as a person responsible for the wreck of his steamboat.

 The Harlequin (Russian Trader)

 The Harlequin is a Russian freelance trader who has gone into the African interior as a trading representative of a Dutch company.
 He is devoted disciple of Kurtz and admires him immensely.
 His remarks about Mr. Kurtz are, “This man has enlarged my mind.”